trdunsworth/DECCreport3/report_wk36.docx.md

 :::

 The most used call type was Mental Health Case which is expected.
+This has continued from the week prior.
+The good news is that suicide calls appear very rare in the city.

 ::: {.cell}